bcgov/jag-file-submission/docs/gettingStarted.md

 --data-urlencode 'client_secret=[your client secret]'
 ```

-> the secret should be kept safe and not expose to the public
+> the secret should be kept safe and not exposed to the public

 Start by uploading document(s) to the efiling api